Beyond Classical Attention: Quantum Attention for Scalable Computation: Related Work

-\subsection{Related Work}
+\section{Related Work}

-\paragraph{Attention Computation.} Several studies have investigated attention computations \cite{gms23,lsz+23,lsx+23,ssz23,bsz23,as23,dls23,gsy23_dp,zhdk23,wyw+23,zsz+23}. \cite{bsz23} specifically focuses on dynamic attention computation and introduces an update and query method inspired by the lazy update idea. \cite{zhdk23} addresses the issue of quadratic time and memory complexities in sequence length that arise from the dot-product operation in attention computations.
+\paragraph{Attention Computation.} Several studies have investigated attention computation \cite{gms23,lsz+23,lsx+23,ssz23,bsz23,as23,dls23,gsy23_dp,zhdk23,wyw+23,zsz+23}. \cite{bsz23} specifically focuses on dynamic attention computation and introduces an update and query method inspired by the lazy update idea. \cite{zhdk23} addresses the issue of quadratic time and memory complexities in sequence length that arise from the dot-product operation in attention computations.
 They identify that this problem can be transformed into a kernel density estimation (KDE) problem.
-Their approach, KDEformer, approximates attention in sub-quadratic time while providing provable spectral norm bounds. \cite{as23} focuses on exploring the possibility of faster algorithms by implicitly leveraging the attention matrix.
+Their approach, KDEformer, approximates attention in sub-quadratic time while providing provable spectral norm bounds. \cite{zzp+21} uses the sparsity assumption of attention matrix to propose an O (n log (n)) attention mechanism. \cite{as23} focuses on exploring the possibility of faster algorithms by implicitly leveraging the attention matrix.
 They provide a theoretical explanation for the observed phenomenon that attention computation is significantly more efficient when the input matrices have smaller entries.
 The regression problem in the field of attention computation has also been widely explored \cite{gsy23_hyper,gms23,lsx+23}. \cite{dms23} also addresses the sparsification of the attention problem and presents both randomized and deterministic algorithms.
 Their work suggests that for feature dimensions that are extremely large, it is possible to reduce them to a size nearly linear in the length of the sentence. \cite{dls23} focuses on the softmax regression problem in the field of attention computation.
-They provide theoretical support for the practical use of the greedy algorithm to train the softmax function. \cite{lsx+23,gsx23} explore the application of attention computation in the context of in-context learning. \paragraph{Classical fast neural network training algorithms}
+They provide theoretical support for the practical use of the greedy algorithm to train the softmax function. \cite{lsx+23,gsx23} explore the application of attention computation in the context of in-context learning. \cite{sxz+26} proposes a quantum data structure that approximates the attention matrix in sublinear time.